The author would like to acknowledge the contributions of Madison Derraugh, Student-at-law, in the writing of this update.

 On April 2, 2020, the Saskatchewan Financial and Consumer Affairs Authority (“FCAA”) announced the following extensions for certain filing and disclosure deadlines for pension plans registered under The Pension Benefits Act, 1992 (Saskatchewan):

-- Extension of the due date for all plans required to file their annual information return between March 31 and July 31, 2020, by 3 months.
+- Extension of the due date for all plans required to file their annual information return between March 31 and July 31, 2020, by three months.

-- Extension of the deadline to provide annual statements to members by 3 months for all plans required to provide members with annual statements between March 31 and July 31, 2020.
+- Extension of the deadline to provide annual statements to members by three months for all plans required to provide members with annual statements between March 31 and July 31, 2020.

 Defined Contribution Plans

-The Manitoba Office of the Superintendent – Pension Commission has released Communique #1 – COVID-19 Administrative Matters (“Manitoba Communique”).
+On May 11, 2020, the Manitoba Office of the Superintendent – Pension Commission released Communique #1 – COVID-19 Administrative Matters (“Manitoba Communique”).
 The Manitoba Communique provides general guidance on a number of matters, including regulatory filing extensions, commuted value transfers, review dates for actuarial valuation reports and electronic communications.

 With respect to regulatory filing deadlines, the Manitoba Pension Commission confirms, in the Manitoba Communique, that the deadlines for the filing of annual information returns have been extended to the following: